Credit Agricole gets approval to withdraw from UK gas trading

+LONDON, March 10 Lloyds Banking Group said on Friday it has taken a further 350 million pound ($425.29 million) provision to compensate customers for mis-sold loan insurance.

-LONDON French bank Credit Agricole (CAGR.PA) cleared the final hurdle to exit the British gas market when energy regulator Ofgem on Wednesday approved the bank's request to cancel its UK gas trading licence.
+LONDON May 1 French bank Credit Agricole cleared the final hurdle to exit the British gas market when energy regulator Ofgem on Wednesday approved the bank's request to cancel its UK gas trading licence.

 The bank's withdrawal from the gas market follows its resignation as a member of the London Metal Exchange in February, more than a year after it announced it would stop trading commodities.